Terms and conditions.

 We will print your file as you have sent it at 300dpi unless otherwise stated.
 We will do our best to notice any issues before printing but it is your responsibility to make sure your tile is seamless and the correct size.
 If once printed you are not happy with the scale, any art errors or quality of the print due to any incorrect dpi when the file was first made it will be down to the client to pay for file adjustments and the reprinting of the run.

-If you have printed elsewhere and are looking to match your previous printing companies colourations we strongly advise that you start by ordering a metre with us and that you send us a physical sample of what you would like us to match.
-Physical sample matching is possible at a fee.
+If you have printed elsewhere and are looking to match your previous printing companies colourations we strongly advise that you start by ordering a metre with us and that you send us a physical sample of what you would like us to "try" and match.
 Every printer is different and so are base fabrics and there is no guarantee ours will print exactly the same as another companies.
-Please make sure you check your designs on as many monitor screens and phones possible.
+Please make sure you check your designs on as many monitor screens as possible.
+Mobile phones generally always over saturate colours to give you a better viewing pleasure.
+It is strongly advised that you do not use a mobile phone for colour referencing.
 Please remember that if you have any type of blue light filter or night mode on a device it will impair the colouration of the design.
 If in any doubt please order a metre sample first.
 We only check files as we go to print so it is really important to include the dpi and tile size in centimetres or inches to prevent delay on print time.
 Pixels is no use for an actual physical product.

 We have found that it is best to stay away from the Display P3 colour profile that is Apple based that came out in 2015.
 This profile is the default colour profile for Procreate and is designed to suit their monitor displays.
 Even though it is RGB based we have found it to have many colour issues and loss of details when it comes to physical printing.